Martin Silver, PS

 December 1, 2015 by Martin Silver

+Washington State Tax Lawyer, Martin Silver Can Help.
 We reprint in full below a report of a criminal conviction published on the Department of Revenue’s website.
-We do so because the amount of restitution ordered, some $41,000, indicates that the amount of sales tax collected but not remitted was fairly small (we have participated in audits where no criminal charge occurred even though literally… CONTINUE
+We do so because the amount of restitution ordered, some $41,000, indicates that the amount of sales tax collected but not remitted was fairly small (we have participated in… CONTINUE

 Filed Under: Business & Corporate Taxation, State Tax News, Tax News